-Di looked ruffled, for the merry words were a covert reproach; and with her usual energy of manner and freedom of speech she tossed "Wilhelm" out of the window, exclaiming, irefully.-- full of smart 'Phillinas' and interesting 'Meisters' for?
+Di looked ruffled, for the merry words were a covert reproach; and with her usual energy of manner and freedom of speech she tossed "Wilhelm" out of the window, exclaiming, irefully.-- "That's always the way; I'm never where I ought to be, and never think of anything till it's too late; but it's all Goethe's fault.
+What does he write books full of smart 'Phillinas' and interesting 'Meisters' for?
 How can I be expected to remember that Sally's away, and people must eat, when I'm hearing the 'Harper' and little 'Mignon?'
 John, how dare you come here and do my work, instead of shaking me and telling me to do it myself?
 Take that toasted child away, and fan her like a Chinese mandarin, while I dish up this dreadful dinner."
+John and Nan fled like chaff before the wind, while Di, full of remorseful zeal, charged at the kettles, and wrenched off the potatoes' jackets, as if she were revengefully pulling her own hair.
+Laura had a vague intention of going to assist; but, getting lost among the lights and shadows of Minerva's helmet, forgot to appear till dinner had been evoked from chaos and peace was restored.